 • Remember the allergy form.

 Submit all the required paperwork, including your child’s allergy form if needed.
-You can find the emergency medication form on Hawaii’s DOE site.
+You can find the emergency medication form on Hawaii’s Department of Education site.

 • Schedule an annual physical.